beverlydong/Getting_Started_With_Python/Finding-an-Interesting-Dataset-BeverlyD/README.md

 Questions:
 1) Which cereals have more than 6 grams of sugar per serving?
-2) Which cereals have the most calories?
+2) Which brand out of the two (Kellogs & General Mills) has the most average gram of sugar in the cereals?
-3) What cereals are served hot?
+3) Is there a relationship between sodium and sugar levels in cereal?
-4) Which cereals have the most fat?
+4) Which cereal has the most grams of complex carbohydrates and which one has the least?
 5) Which cereals have the most fiber?
 6) Which cereals have the least sugar?
 7) Which cereals have the most protein?